Board of Directors 2024-2025

 Johanna has combined decades of both public and private sector experience in governance, audit, risk management, and compliance providing her with significant opportunities to define value-added solutions to advance organizational objectives.

-As a Board Director of HPCO, Johanna commits to supporting the collective efforts of the organization in enriching the lives of the people it touches everyday – and continue to be an agent of help and best represent the common interest of vulnerable individuals to make their rest of life, the best of life.
+While Johanna values her professional growth, she equally cherishes her role as a volunteer Board Director for several not-for-profit organizations.
+Leveraging her combined professional and volunteer experiences, she is committed to supporting HPCO’s collective efforts to enrich the lives of those it touches everyday – and continue to best represent the interest of those in need to make their rest of life, the best of life.

 Johanna is the Chair of the Audit and Risk Management Committee